UWindsor engineering students are bracing for a wetter future created by climate change by examining and improving the design of local water systems.

-Doctoral candidate Priscilla Williams used the Soil and Water Assessment Tool (SWAT) to examine watersheds and sediment and nutrient loading in Lake Erie.
+Priscilla Williams, a PhD candidate in civil and environmental engineering, used the Soil and Water Assessment Tool (SWAT) to examine watersheds and sediment and nutrient loading in Lake Erie.
 The SWAT model can help researchers predict long-term impacts in large basins and develop water management strategies.

 “If we don’t do the research now, we can’t prepare,” Williams said.
 “Climate change is happening.
 The proof is there.
 We can already see the effects on Lake Erie.”

-Williams said Lake Erie is the shallowest of the Great Lakes and its southerly location allows the water to warm faster than the others.
+Williams said out of the Great Lakes, Lake Erie is the shallowest and its southerly location allows the water to warm faster than the others.
 This coupled with nutrient-rich runoff from municipal drains and agricultural activity has resulted in severe algal blooms that pose a risk to aquatic life and human health.
 Williams’s research will provide information about the future of flows and nutrients, and the location of potential problem areas.

 In 1993, The United Nations General Assembly designated the 22nd of March as World Water Day to invite people worldwide to learn more about water related issues and take action to make a difference.